-Bylaw No. 6349, adopted March 23, 2005, established a new Development Permit (DP) Area to protect the natural environment along streams from development or alteration of land associated with residential, commercial, industrial and institutional uses and ancillary uses.
+Bylaw No. 6349, adopted on March 23, 2005, established a new Development Permit (DP) Area to protect the natural environment along streams from development or alteration of land associated with residential, commercial, industrial, institutional, service or utility uses and ancillary uses.